johan162/hpdf_table/docs/GettingStarted.md

 Here we note that:
 - The size of the table has to be determined before the table handle is created
-- Most other table function will refer to this handle and we will always use the varaiable name `tbl` for this handle
+- Most other table function will refer to this handle and we will always use the variable name `tbl` for this handle
 - We use `size_t` instead of `int` since the table dimension is a size and as such can never be negative.
-In C it is alwyas good practice to use `size_t` for positive numeric entities.
+In C it is always good practice to use `size_t` for positive numeric entities.

 Once we have the table handle we can start to add content in these cells.
 For now lets just put a string that indicates the cells position.

 ```c
 hpdftbl_set_cell(tbl, 0, 0, NULL, "Cell 0x0");